-During his career, Tate published more than a dozen books of poetry, including The Eternal Ones of the Dream: Selected Poems 1990–2010 (Ecco Press, 2012); Worshipful Company of Fletchers (Ecco Press, 1994), which won the National Book Award; Selected Poems (Wesleyan University Press, 1991), which won the Pulitzer Prize and the William Carlos Williams Award; Distance from Loved Ones (Wesleyan University Press, 1990); Constant Defender (Ecco Press, 1983); Viper Jazz (Wesleyan University Press, 1976); Absences (Little, Brown and Company, 1972); Hints to Pilgrims (Halty Ferguson, 1971); and The Oblivion Ha-Ha (Little Brown and Company, 1970).
+During his career, Tate published numerous chapbooks more than a dozen poetry collections, including The Eternal Ones of the Dream: Selected Poems 1990–2010 (Ecco Press, 2012); Worshipful Company of Fletchers (Ecco Press, 1994), which won the National Book Award; Selected Poems (Wesleyan University Press, 1991), which won the Pulitzer Prize and the William Carlos Williams Award; Distance from Loved Ones (Wesleyan University Press, 1990); Constant Defender (Ecco Press, 1983); Viper Jazz (Wesleyan University Press, 1976); Absences (Little, Brown and Company, 1972); Hints to Pilgrims (Halty Ferguson, 1971); and The Oblivion Ha-Ha (Little Brown and Company, 1970).

 Tate also published various works of prose, including the short story collection Dreams of a Robot Dancing Bee (Wave Books, 2001); The Route as Briefed (University of Michigan Press, 1999), a collection of critical prose; and the collaborative novel (with poet Bill Knott), Lucky Darryl (Release Press, 1977).
 He also served as the editor of The Best American Poetry in 1997.

 About his work, the poet John Ashbery wrote in the New York Times: